CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-04.md

 ## Lab Objectives

-- Task 1 - Explore the dashboard of COVID-19 data
+- Task 1 - Explore the Dashboard of COVID-19 Data
-- Task 2 - Explore lab scenario
+- Task 2 - Explore the Lab Scenario
 - Task 3 - Creating Azure Search Indexes
 - Task 4 - Querying Azure Search Indexes
 - Task 5 - Updating Azure Search Indexes
 - Task 6 - Using the Document Intelligence Studio
 - Task 7 - Document Summarization via AI Service for Language Integration

-## Task 1 - Explore the dashboard of COVID-19 data
+## Task 1 - Explore the Dashboard of COVID-19 Data

-Understanding the source datasets is very important in AI and ML.
+Understanding the source datasets is significant in AI and ML.
 To help you expedite the process, we have created a Power BI dashboard you can use to explore them at the beginning of each lab.

 ![Azure AI in a Day datasets](../media/SHC1.png)

 To get more details about the source datasets, check out the [Data Overview](https://github.com/CloudLabsAI-Azure/ai-in-a-day/blob/main/data-overview.md) section.

 To explore the dashboard of COVID-19 data, open the `Azure-AI-in-a-Day-Data-Overview` file located on the desktop (**C:\Users\public\desktop**) 💻 of the virtual machine provided with your environment.
-If you see the `Introducing the updated mobile layout` pop-up screen, then close it by clicking on `Got it`.
-Collapse the **Fields** and **Visualizations** tabs to see the clear report.
+If you see the `Introducing the updated mobile layout` pop-up screen, close it by clicking on `Got it`.
+Collapse the **Fields** and **Visualizations** tabs to see the precise report.

  ![Azure AI in a Day datasets](../media/powerbireportopen.png)

 > **Note:** Please close and reopen the Power BI Desktop document if it throws an error on the first attempt.

-## Task 2 - Explore lab scenario
+## Task 2 - Explore Lab Scenario

-Another critical problem to deal with when it comes to the volumes of research documents covering COVID-19 is the problem of advanced indexing and searching their content.
+Another critical problem regarding the volumes of research documents covering COVID-19 is the problem of advanced indexing and searching their content.
 The specific internal structure of research papers (including citations, contributors, and various entities like diagnosis, forms of examination, family relations, genes, medication, symptoms or signs, and treatments) form a reach semantic graph that goes way beyond simple document categorization.
 An analyst would benefit significantly from exploring the corpus of documents in a way that considers all these complex relationships.

 Using the AI Search capabilities, we will create a complex index of documents that allows an analyst to perform an advanced search and explore the inter-document graph relationships.